cometh-hq/marketplace-ui/README.md

 The **NEXT_PUBLIC_COMETH_MARKETPLACE_API_URL** is set by default for the polygon network.
 If you are on another network, you can find this url in your dashboard.

 👉 To add *Cometh Connect* in your marketplace, you need to activate the product on your project: [Cometh Connect](https://docs.cometh.io/connect/quickstart/getting-started).

+The boilerplate uses RainbowKit which requires a project ID to work.
+You can get your own project id for the `NEXT_PUBLIC_WALLET_CONNECT_PROJECT_ID`

+Setting up `NEXT_PUBLIC_RPC_URL` is not mandatory but we strongly advise so get a private RPC endpoint you can use for your marketplace (Alchemy, Infura...).

 ### 3. Customizing Your Marketplace